Singapore: a global hub for digital innovation and tech start-ups

-This focuses on a nationwide adoption of smart technologies and places emphasis on developing an economy powered by digital innovation.
-Which brings us to the next point.
+This focuses on a nationwide adoption of cutting-edge technologies and emphasises developing an economy powered by digital innovation.
+This brings us to the next point.

-Singapore is also a driving force behind the ASEAN-Australia Digital Trade Frameworks Initiative.
-Focus is placed on implementing legal frameworks and standards for digital trade, cybersecurity, data management and more.
+Singapore is also a driving force behind the AzSEAN-Australia Digital Trade Frameworks Initiative.
+Focus is placed on implementing legal frameworks and standards for digital trade, cybersecurity, data management, etc.

-It also supports the development of new tech sectors by creating loosely regulated spaces for these businesses to experiment and take risks without worrying about rules and restrictions.
+It also supports the acceleration of innovation via the development of new tech sectors by creating loosely regulated spaces for these businesses to experiment and take risks without worrying about rules and restrictions.

 #3 Progressive immigration regulations

-The Employment Pass is meant for non-local professionals or members of a company’s leadership team who have job offers from or need to relocate to Singapore for a company they are employed with.
+The Employment Pass is meant for non-local professionals who receive a job offer in Singapore.
+A company's leadership team members who must relocate to Singapore can also apply for the EP.

 #5 Digitally motivated governance

-Singapore’s commitment to being the world’s most technologically efficient nations touches everything within its parameter.
-From transportation and education to urban planning and innovation labs.
+Singapore’s commitment to being the world’s most technologically efficient nation touches everything within its parameters, from transportation and education to urban planning and innovation labs.

 This is visible in the Smart Nation Sensor Platform (SNSP).
-An integrated sensor platform that leverages on data collection and technology to enable seamless connectivity.
-Some of its key deliverables include:
+An integrated sensor platform that leverages data collection and technology to enable seamless connectivity.

-Additionally, the National Digital Identity system (NDI) is being developed as an extension of the SingPass authentication system.
-It’s purpose?
+Its purpose?
 To create better security and convenience during online transactions.
-It will also be provide Singaporeans with a single digital identity to transact public and private sectors.
+It will also give Singaporeans a single digital identity to transact public and private sectors.

-This transformative ecosystem makes Singapore a major attraction for global businesses and is a key element to its expansion.
+This transformative ecosystem of innovative solutions makes Singapore a major attraction for global businesses and is a key element to its expansion.